Prithi Chand: Succession

 His son Manohar Das, popularly known as Meharban, was attached to both his father Prithi Chand and his uncle Guru Arjan.
 Meharban succeeded as the next leader of the Mina sect after Prithia's death.
-He was also a literary talent and a "luminary among medieval Sikh and Panjabi litterateurs" states Syan, and he composed hymns under the pen name of Prithi Chand.
+He composed hymns under the pen name of Prithi Chand.
 After Meharban's death, the mantle of leadership passed on to Harji, another talented poet and devotionist.
+It was under the leadership of Harji that the sect took over management of the Darbar Sahib in Amritsar, apparently barring Guru Tegh Bahadur from entering the site.

 Prithi Chand and his early Sikh sect claimed to have the Guru Harsahai pothi, the earliest compiled Sikh scripture from the time of Guru Nanak.
-According to the literature of the Miharvan Sikhs, the pothi was given to Prithi Chand by Guru Arjan and this was in part the reason they claimed authenticity of their hymns and movement.

 Meharban had been responsible for instigating the Mughal emperor Shah Jahan against Guru Hargobind, leading to the Early Mughal-Sikh Wars, much like his father before him had instigated emperor Jahangir against Guru Arjan.

 The Minas continued to oppose the mainstream Sikh gurus until the guruship of Guru Tegh Bahadur.
 After the death of Harji, the sect gradually declined and eventially went extinct for the most part.